Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Mission Green, London

-Having opened in October 2018, the plastic free store Mission Green in South-East London has an assortment of refillable foodstuffs in gravity dispensers and glass jars for you to choose from.
+The plastic free store Mission Green in South-East London has an assortment of refillable foodstuffs in gravity dispensers and glass jars for you to choose from.
 You can also pick up organic, packaging free fresh fruit and vegetables here, as well as household and personal hygiene products like natural deodorants.

 Cups and Jars, London